-$$\mathcal{E}t \left[ \frac{1 + R^i(t)}{1 + R^{\underline{\delta}}(t)} \right] = 1 \tag{17}$$ is statistically different across assets.
+$$Z^{i}(t) \triangleq \frac{1 + R^{i}(t)}{1 + R^{\underline{\delta}}(t)},$$ where $1 + R^{\underline{\delta}}(t)$ is the return of candidate GOP portfolio.
+The test consists of checking whether is statistically different across assets.
 However, note that this requires the first order conditions to be satisfied.
-In theory, GOP deflated assets are supermartingales - in particular they may in discrete time be supermartingales that are not martingales, see Example 3.
+In theory, GOP deflated assets are supermartingales - in particular they may in discrete time be supermartingales that are not martingales, see Example 1.3.
 The assumption implicit in the first order condition above is that optimal GOP fractions are assumed in an inner point.
 A theoretically more correct approach then, would be to test whether these quantities on average are below one.
 As the variance of returns may differ across assets and independence is unrealistic, an applied approach is to use the Hotelling $T^2$ statistic to test this hypothesis.
 This is a generalization of the student-t distribution.
 To be a valid test, this actually requires normality from the underlying variables, which is clearly unreasonable, since if returns would have support on the entire real axis, a growth optimizer would seek the risk-free asset.
 The general conclusion from this approach is that it cannot reject the hypothesis that the GOP equals the market portfolio.